stuntrally/stuntrally3/docs/Developing.md

 ## SR

 Rest of code that was same in SR 2.x.
 Only small changes when porting to SR3.
-And new hovers since 3.1.
+And new hovering vehicles since 3.1.

 ### Simulation 🚗

+Pose means here position and rotation.
-Game code in `Update_Poses.cpp` gets data from VDrift simulation (on 2nd thread) calling `newPoses(`.
+Game code in [Update_Poses.cpp](../src/game/Update_Poses.cpp) gets data from VDrift simulation (on 2nd thread) calling `newPoses(`.
 Rendering update calls `updatePoses(` to set vehicles (from carModels) to new poses.
+[CarModel](../src/game/CarModel.h) is just the class gathering vehicle's 3d model meshes, particles and other Ogre graphics.

-VDrift simulation, main update code in `src/vdrift/cardynamics_update.cpp` in `void CARDYNAMICS::UpdateBody(`.
+VDrift simulation, main update code in [cardynamics_update.cpp](../src/vdrift/cardynamics_update.cpp) in `void CARDYNAMICS::UpdateBody(`.

 SR's own code for non-car vehicles are in: `SimulateSpaceship(` 🚀, `SimulateSphere(` 🔘, and all hovering in `SimulateHover(`.
 Key places in code (that change simulation) for such special vehicles are marked with `//V*`.